Become a Student Ambassador

 - Names and contact information for two faculty or staff at Geneseo who will supply letters of recommendation.
 Letters should comment on your ability to work independently and your capacity for innovation and leadership.
 Letters will be submitted separately to the Provost's office.
 Additional letters from community partners may be submitted.

-Review of applications and recommendations will be carried out by the Center's Facilitation Group (.pdf) and the Student Advisory Board (.pdf) Applications will be evaluated on the following criteria:
+Review of applications and recommendations will be carried out by the Center's Community Cabinet (.pdf) and the Student Advisory Board (.pdf) Applications will be evaluated on the following criteria:

 1. Innovative potential of the central idea of the project